top of page

 And the agents stayed with it.

 My work as a creative listener within this community evaluation process was to respond to that.
 Not to tidy it up too quickly.
 Not to correct it.
 Not to turn it into something more acceptable or easier to report.
+But to witness it, to stay with it, and to find a form of communication that could carry something of that experience.
+Ursula K Le Guin's Carrier Bag Theory frames this.

 The Creative Agents were not there to produce neat outcomes.
 They were carriers.
+They gathered, held and moved fragments, contradictions, stories and responses through their communities.

 The labour of the work lay in that act of holding, an often unseen but essential part of socially engaged practice and creative evaluation.